mikeyhogarth/cocktails/README.md

 Cocktail list and ingredient data was originally seeded from https://github.com/teijo/iba-cocktails

+Enrichment and images provided by the amazing [CocktailDB](https://www.thecocktaildb.com/)

 Application is hosted over at netlify - _awesome_ service: https://elated-shockley-96a155.netlify.com

 ## Tech stuff / Local Usage